Agoric/documentation/main/zoe/api/zoe.md

 A contract instance's `publicFacet` is an object available via Zoe to anyone knowing that `instance`.
 You use it for general queries and actions, such as getting a current price or creating public invitations.
-Since a facet is defined just as any other object, you add methods to the `publicFacet` just like you would any object.
+Since a facet is defined just as any other object, the contract adds methods to the `publicFacet` just like you would any object.

 Returns a `publicFacet` containing the public facet defined for `instance`.